Data processing agreement

 B.2 Transport security

 • All communication between clients and BabySea is encrypted in transit using HTTPS with TLS.
-TLS is enforced end-to-end across all edge and application layers.

-• Webhook delivery uses HTTPS endpoints.
-Webhook payloads are signed using HMAC-SHA256 so that recipients can verify payload integrity.
+• Webhook payloads are signed using HMAC-SHA256 so recipients can verify payload integrity and prevent replay.

 B.3 Data pseudonymization